ap2322/thinkcspy/_sources/ProblemSets/LocalPythonWindows.rst

 Practice the command line
 *************************

 We're going to use Appendix A from the online book *Learn Python the Hard Way* (don't worry, the book is more approachable than it sounds).
-This section is called `Command Line Crash Course`_ and it contains 15 short tutorials teaching you the basics of how to interact with your computer's file and operating systems using a "terminal" or "shell". **Do not follow the instructions for Windows**.
+This section is called `Command Line Crash Course`_ and it contains 15 short tutorials teaching you the basics of how to interact with your computer's file and operating systems using a "terminal" or "shell". **In the Command Line Crash Course, Do not follow the instructions for Windows**.
+Git Bash is a Linux-like environment, even though it's running on your windows machine.
 Follow the instructions for Linux/OSX instead, since Git Bash uses UNIX commands.
 Do all 15 lessons.

 Installing and Running Python Locally
 =====================================